 Learning to be a kid, does not only happen while being at school.
 It happens everywhere a child exists, on a 24 hour basis.
 It is at home, in the sandpit, up a tree, mingling with friends, prodding an ant or slurping on an orange.
-It is everywhere and far too much time in the modern world of education is spent on things that individuals will never use, in their life time.
+It is everywhere and far too much time in the modern world of education is spent on things that individuals will never use in their life time.

 Learning can only happen when the mind is ready to absorb the information or when it has learnt sufficient information to process the new information.
-We talk about the need to push kids to remember hords of useless stuff, sort of like we do, when we buy a house.
-We fill it with useless 'stuff' that we will never use.
-Just 'stuff' to fill the space, because we feel it is better than leaving it empty.
-However, when we come to place something in the space - we have to get rid of the thing that gathered dust in that corner of the room, that thing that scratched the floor, that thing we banged our legs on everytime we passed, that thing we traded hard earned dollars to acquire, long before we can place something that really matters or is honestly useful, to our lives.
+We talk about the need to push children to remember hoards of useless 'stuff' - sort of like we do when we buy a house.
+We fill that newly bought house with useless 'stuff' that we will never use.
+Just 'stuff' to fill the space because we feel it is better than leaving it empty.
+However, when we come to place something in the space - we will first have to get rid of the thing that gathers dust in that corner of the room - that thing that scratched the floor - that thing we banged our legs on every time we passed - that thing we traded hard earned dollars to acquire, long before we can place something that really matters or is honestly useful to our lives.
 We trade our time, lives, individualism, passions and care for others to acquire 'stuff'.
 Schooling in the western world is so much the same.
-We teach kids to acquire 'stuff' - useless 'stuff' and we don't teach them enough to acqure things that will helpf them live their lives. - life skills.
-Things that will help them survive and we totally forget about letting them be a kid - the very thing they need to find out who they are, what they enjoy, what they love, what is really important in life.
+We teach kids to acquire 'stuff' - useless 'stuff' and we don't teach them enough about acquiring things that will help them live their lives - life skills - the very things that will help them survive when parents are long gone.

 And... before children enter the world of education, have they truly lived a life as a child?
 Are we forgetting to letting them just 'be'?
 Are we forgetting to let them find out who they are, what they enjoy, what they love and what is really important in life.